 A New Perspective

-Forty years later, my aunt gave me the photo.
+Forty years later, my aunt gave me this photo.
 I was amazed because my body immediately recognized the shame I felt at having an inferior dress.
-When I looked closely at the picture, however, I saw how the dresses were almost entirely identical.
+However, when I looked closely at the picture, I saw how the dresses were almost identical.

 The experience of being treated as inferior to my cousin was my designated role in our extended family.
 It was part of my mother and aunt’s issues with each other.